pmndrs/uikit/docs/advanced/pitfalls.md

 nav: 0
 ---

-# Asynchronous Objects inside \<Content/>
+# Asynchronous Objects inside `Content`

-The `<Content>` component measures its content when the component is created.
+The `Content` component measures its content when the component is created.
 If the content is loaded asynchronous, this measurement will be incorrect.
 To prevent this behavior, suspense boundaries must be placed correctly.

 <table>
 <tr><td>❌ incorrect</td><td>✅ correct</td></tr>